 And then there’s the clothes line…

 The pig also thinks it’s a fun game to jerk my pants down and shake them violently in her mouth while I chase her around the yard trying to retrieve the now filthy garment.
-Even the goats get in on the action, assuming that I’m simply hanging up a yummy treat for them nibble.
+Even the goats get in on the action, assuming that I’m simply hanging up a yummy treat for them to nibble.

 At times, it’s the picture of chaos.

-For heavens sake, if you’re gonna free range your animals, keep them fenced in their own area!
+For heaven’s sake, if you’re gonna free-range your animals, keep them fenced in their own area!
 Make life easier on yourself and designate an “animal free” zone.
 Just one more thing I wish we’d done before we got the animals!